Greg Gibson (wrestler)

-Gregory P. Gibson (born November 20, 1953) is a retired American wrestler who competed in the heavyweight division (under 100 kg.)
-He is the only American to win world medals in three styles of wrestling — Freestyle, Greco-Roman and Sambo.
-While serving with the U.S. Marines, stationed at Quantico, Va., he won a silver medal at the 1984 Summer Olympics in Greco-Roman, as well as two silver and a bronze medal in freestyle at the world championships from 1981 to 1983.
+Gregory P. Gibson (born November 20, 1953) is an American former wrestler who competed in the 100 kg weight division.
+He is the only American to win World medals in three styles of wrestling — Freestyle, Greco-Roman and Sambo.

+While serving with the U.S. Marines, stationed at Quantico, Virginia, he won a silver medal at the 1984 Summer Olympics in Greco-Roman, as well as two silver and a bronze medal in freestyle wrestling at the World Championships from 1981 to 1983.

 Background

 Gibson graduated from Shasta High School in Redding, California in 1972.
-He went on to wrestle at the University of Oregon where he became a two-time NCAA All-American.
+He wrestled at the University of Oregon where he became a two-time NCAA All-American.
 Gibson joined the United States Marine Corps in 1978 and retired as a Master Sergeant in 2003.

 In 2007, Gibson was inducted into the National Wrestling Hall of Fame as a Distinguished Member.